Running works your legs, so you don’t need to strengthen your lower body with weight training, right? Wrong.

 Adding a lower-body strength workout into your routine at least once a week will not only create force and power behind each step—resulting in faster speeds and stronger finishes—but it will also allow you to keep running longer without injury.
 Your body needs to endure the impact of running and rebound for mile after mile, and strengthening your legs and glute muscles will help you do just that.

-To zero in on all the key lower-body muscles, from the feet through the calves and shins and up to the thighs and glutes, Winnie Yu, D.P.T., C.S.C.S., a physical therapist and strength coach at Bespoke Treatments in New York City and host of the Runner’s World Other Hearst Subscriptions, created this 20-minute routine.
+To zero in on all the key lower-body muscles, from the feet through the calves and shins and up to the thighs and glutes, Winnie Yu, D.P.T., C.S.C.S., a physical therapist and strength coach at Bespoke Treatments in New York City and host of the Runner’s World Upper-Body Strength Workout for Runners, Then turn around and walk back.&nbsp.

 The Workout